5

 You should know your rights, and act accordingly: you have the right, under the Fair Use tests in the US Copyright Code, to use clips from your work in your reel, without having to secure any permission from the networks or studios you do your work for.

 So how does YouTube even know I did The Unit (it’s one of the scenes in my reel)?
-Because YouTube has had so many problems with people knowingly and unknowingly posting videos that contain copyrighted works, they’ve worked with producers like the networks and studios that release films theatrically (your customers) to develop software that looks for signatures in works registered with YouTUbe.
+Because YouTube has had so many problems with people knowingly and unknowingly posting videos that contain copyrighted works, they’ve worked with producers like the networks and studios that release films theatrically (your customers) to develop software that looks for signatures in works registered with YouTube.

 In a nutshell, the producer sends over episodes of television and copies of films, and the works get stored in a database at YouTube.
 Then, when videos get posted by YouTube users, the video and audio are both scanned for the same content in the works in their database.
 When they find a match, the authorities are alerted and the notices get sent out.